MattEmond/Portfol.io/README.md

 ### Project Description

 Our app is designed to help our users created a balanced and diversified portfolio.
 As your portfolio grows, you are able to see what sectors that you are invested in based off of the total value of your holdings.
-Users are also able to see a list of recommendations in the form of most popular or similar stocks stocks that are being invested in on our app.
+Users are also able to see a list of recommendations in the form of most popular or similar stocks that are being invested in on our app.

 ### Features